agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 ## Facility Location Problem
 The previously explored methods of the Hough transform and RANSAC are both _greedy_ methods; the order in which solutions are generated favours those models which are found first.
 The consequence of greedy optimisation is that the global solution across several models may not be optimal.

-In order obtain a _global_ solution to track labelling, the task must be reframed as a global optimisation problem.
+In order to obtain a _global_ solution to track labelling, the task must be reframed as a global optimisation problem.
 The facility location problem (FLP) is an optimisation problem whose solution determines the optimal location for a set of facilities such that the transportation costs for each facility are minimised.
 There are several formulations of the problem with auxillary constraints, such as the _capacity_ of the facilities, or the addition of an _opening cost_ for each facility.

 The significance of "facility" and "transportation cost" depends upon the framing of the problem.
 Here, the _uncapacitated facility location problem_ (UFLP) will be explored in the context of particle track labelling.